textileio/papers/draft.md

 Thread Interfaces {#sec:interfaces}
 =================

-To make Threads as easy to adopt and use as possible, Textile has designed a developer facing API on top of the Threads internals that simplifies dealing with events and data, while still maintaining the power and flexibility of CQRS and ES.
+To make Threads as easy to adopt and use as possible, we have designed a developer facing API on top of the Threads internals that simplifies dealing with events and data, while still maintaining the power and flexibility of CQRS and ES.
 Developers should not have to